Shopify/shopify_app/docs/Upgrading.md

 Although we strive to make upgrades as smooth as possible, some effort may be required to stay up to date with the latest changes to `shopify_app`.

 We strongly recommend you avoid 'monkeypatching' any existing code from `ShopifyApp`, e.g. by inheriting from `ShopifyApp` and then overriding particular methods.
 This can result in difficult upgrades.
-If your app does so, you will need carefully check the gem's internal changes when upgrading.
+If your app does so, you will need to carefully check the gem's internal changes when upgrading.

 If you need to upgrade by more than one major version (e.g. from v18 to v20), we recommend doing one at a time.
 Deploy each into production to help to detect problems earlier.